trstlabs/networks/testnet/intento-ics-test-1/README.md

 Welcome to the Intento testnet!
 This guide will walk you through setting up a full node and joining the testnet.
 The testnet is designed to test Interchain Security functionality and ensure overall network stability.

+We implement an allowlist for the validators.
+If you are not on the allowlist, you will not be able to join the network as a validator.
+If you are an active Cosmos Hub validator on mainnet, please reach out to us on Discord for getting on the allow list .

 ## Quick Reference

 - **Consumer ID**: 4
 - **Binary**: `intentod`
 - **Chain ID**: `intento-ics-test-1`
+- **Critera**: `Active Cosmos Hub validator on mainnet`

 ## Hardware Requirements